abinit/abinit/doc/tutorial/eph_intro.md

 On the one hand, most of the work required to compute e-ph matrix elements is implemented directly by the DFPT routines.
 This means that e-ph calculations with advanced features such as PAW, SOC, non-collinear magnetism *etc* are readily available in the ANADDB version once support in the DFPT part is implemented.
-On the other hand, this post-processing approach implies that the list of $\kk/\qq$-points in the e-ph matrix elements is automatically fixed at the level of the DFPT run.
+On the other hand, this post-processing approach implies that the number of $\kk/\qq$-points in the e-ph matrix elements is automatically fixed at the level of the DFPT run.
 In other words, if you want to compute phonon-limited mobilities with e.g. a 90x90x90 $\kk$- and $\qq$-mesh, you need to perform DFPT calculations with the same sampling thus rendering the computation quite heavy.